-Queenstown spoils visitors with not one, not two, but three world–class ski fields, all within an hour’s drive.
-You’d be hard pressed finding the same value from a ski package anywhere in the world.
+Skiing in Queenstown is something special as visitors are spoiled with not one, not two, but three world-class ski fields, all within an hour’s drive.
+You’d be hard-pressed finding the same value from a ski package anywhere in the world.

 But is it really worth it?
 Aren’t the mountains pretty much the same, you might ask?
 No!
 Queenstown’s ski fields are totally different, and we recommend you try all of them.